I have been baking butter cake lately to give as gifts to friends. I used the Kerrygold bars of butter I bought overseas.

 Continue beating the butter and sugar until it coats the side of the bowl but be careful not to over beat.

-Add the milk and continue beating.
+Then add the milk and continue beating.

 On speed 2, add the flour mixture until well incorporated.